About the Erie Cattaraugus Rail Trail (Nov. 2021)

 What is the best way to build it?

 The decision to use this railroad corridor as a trail is final.
 It has been reviewed and approved by the STB.
-The best way to build it is to work in partnership with local towns and residents to gather public and municipal input, concerns and preferences.
-Working together we can create the best product for all.
+The best way to build it is to work in partnership with local towns and residents to gather public and municipal input and preferences.
+Working together and with town support, we can raise the funds needed to add amenities and create the best product for all.
+The trail will likely be built in phases over time.
+Some sections may open for limited use where possible, with future amenities and improvements made as funding permits.

 Who is responsible if someone is injured on the trail?
 Are adjacent landowners responsible?